 The NZCVS is modular in nature.
-This allows the ongoing collection of victimisation prevalence and incidence data using a core set of questions that changes very little over time, and can be used to establish time trends.
+This allows the ongoing collection of victimisation prevalence and incidence data, using a core set of questions that changes very little over time, and can be used to establish time trends.
 The core questions are supplemented by annual rotating in-depth modules, focusing on particular areas of interest to stakeholders.
-The focus of the Cycle 2 in-depth module questions was social wellbeing and institutional trust.
+The Cycle 5 questions largely replicated those from Cycle 4: (family/whānau violence).

-Full details of the Cycle 2 module development are provided in the next chapter11.
+Full details of the Cycle 5 module development are provided in the next chapter13.
 The following provides an overview of the survey structure and interview modes.